 James has written many comedy programmes on TV and radio.
 He was a producer and writer on the first 4 series of BBC1’s MY FAMILY and, with Ian Brown, head writer/showrunner of Series 5.
 He was also writer/showrunner of 3 series of AFTER YOU’VE GONE (BBC1).
-Also with Ian Brown, he has recently written BBC Radio 4’s THE BREAK (Absolutely Productions) – the second series of which is due to be broadcast early next year – and has a sitcom and a thriller series under option to Channel X Productions.
+Also with Ian Brown, he has recently written BBC Radio 4’s THE BREAK (Absolutely Productions) – the third series of which was broadcast in 2020 – and has a sitcom and a thriller series under option to Channel X Productions.
 James and Ian previously wrote the BBC sitcom HOME AGAIN, and a feature film adaptation of Agatha Christie’s WHY DIDN’T THEY ASK EVANS?
 Past credits include: Dawn French’s MURDER MOST HORRID (writing and directing), MY HERO, HAVE I GOT NEWS FOR YOU, RED DWARF, SPITTING IMAGE, CARROTT’S LIB, LENNY GO HOME, WEEKENDING and THE NEWS HUDDLINES.
 James also co-created and wrote the sketch show DIAL M FOR PIZZA and the narrative mystery TALES FROM THE MAUSOLEUM CLUB (each 2 series) for BBC Radio 4.
 A short film he wrote and directed, WORK EXPERIENCE (starring Lenny Henry), won the Oscar for Live Action Short.

 View by type